CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/README.md

 Now, how could we load data if it's hosted somewhere on the web?
 If we don't have the file locally?

 Easy!
-Just switch the relative path ("./co2.csv") by the URL pointing to the data you want to retrieve.
+Just replace the relative path ("./co2.csv") by the URL pointing to the data you want to retrieve.

 I pushed the data in the repo.
 Here's its URL: https://raw.githubusercontent.com/CarlaAstudillo/nicar-2023-intro-to-web-dev/main/03_JAVASCRIPT/data/co2.csv?token=GHSAT0AAAAAABZZXWCAGZ2M6YFA5ET7JNBUY7SJGCQ.